mrcity/4004-7seg-display/README.md

 This repository contains the code and schematic for a project involving the modern [MCS-4 Development Kit](https://www.cpushack.com/mcs-4-test-boards-for-sale/) using an Intel 4004 CPU to display "Intel 4004 Says Happy 2022." on a common-anode 7-segment LED display.

 Why use the Intel 4004?
 Released in 1971, it was the **first microprocessor** produced by Intel, and arguably the first microprocessor ever made available for sale to the general public.
-In the preview below, it is the 16-pin plastic DIP chip in the far lower right ZIF socket.
+Since 2021 was its 50th anniversary, I wanted to commemorate that, but the project ended up running into New Year's Day 2022.
+Anyway, in the preview below, it is the 16-pin plastic DIP chip in the far lower right ZIF socket.
 My 4004 chip has a date code of 7804, indicating that it was made during the fourth week of 1978.

 ## Preview

 ![Video of Intel 4004 Happy New Year message, also showing full board and breadboard wiring](4004-board.gif)

 ## Schematic

+_I find your lack of resistors disturbing_ (but this is explained later)

 ![Schematic for this project](Intel%204004%20Happy%202022.png)